pennfoster/databricks-pipelines/CI-CD.md

    1. `git push origin/<name_of_branch>`
 6. Repeat...

+## Setup orchestration loop

+### DBricks Jobs

+1. Create and run new job through DBricks UI in Development
+2. Copy job as JSON object into new branch of Jobs repo
+3. Repeat...

 ## Pull Requests

 1. Pull from `main` branch and merge into development branch to ensure current code